Caravaggio and the Baroque Palette

 It is frequently mentioned that Caravaggio worked intentionally with the color of the ground when creating his canvas paintings.
 While gray grounds can be found in some of Caravaggio’s early paintings in Rome, most of Caravaggio’s paintings have a red-brown, somewhat translucent ground that he came to utilize in a very particular manner; he left the ground visible in the half-tones.

 After the mid-1500s, it became increasingly usual to find canvas paintings featuring colorful primers or grounds blended with earth or other opaque pigments.
 Although these grounds somewhat diminish the highest level of luminosity achievable through the use of transparent colors over a white background, they establish a mid-tone foundation.
 This foundation enables artists to adeptly navigate both the lighter and darker values in their work.
-The result is a swift three-dimensional effect achieved with minimal brushwork; showcasing pronounced chiaroscuro effects that were highly favored in that era.
+The result is a swift three-dimensional effect achieved with minimal brushwork, showcasing pronounced chiaroscuro effects that were highly favored in that era.

 The Supper at Emmaus, Michelangelo Merisi da Caravaggio, 1601